jitesoft/docker-lighttpd/README.md

 If you wish to replace the base configuration fully, replace the `/etc/lighttpd/conf.d/lighttpd.conf` file or add a new file and change the `CONFIG_FILE` env variable to your preferred path.

+### Deprecation  of FPM / introduction of CGI

+The -fpm tagged images are deprecated as of 2021-11-28 and will stop receiving updates.
+For a replacement, see the -cgi tagged images, which will be similar but with some differences.

 ## Tags